EU promises Ukraine to regulate Russia gas pipe

 But the same day, Russian prime minister Dmitry Medvedev called Zelensky "disgusting ... weak ... stupid" in Russia's Kommersant newspaper.

-"It's pointless for us to deal with vassals," he said, alluding to the Normandy talks.
+"It's pointless for us to deal with vassals," Medvedev said.